openownership/register-ingester-sk/README.md

 ELASTICSEARCH_SSL_VERIFY=true
 ELASTICSEARCH_PASSWORD=

-DK_CVR_USERNAME=
-DK_CVR_PASSWORD=
-DK_STREAM=
+SK_STREAM=
 ```

 - Elasticsearch credentials - these must be set
-- DK_CVR_USERNAME - This is username for the DK Elasticsearch source
-- DK_CVR_PASSWORD - This is username for the DK Elasticsearch source
-- DK_STREAM - If this is set, newly discovered records (ie ones not previously ingested) will be published to the AWS Kinesis stream with this name
+- SK_STREAM - If this is set, newly discovered records (ie ones not previously ingested) will be published to the AWS Kinesis stream with this name